egavrev/mail_ai_assistant-/README.md

 ### notification
 - [x] study human in the loop(HIL) threads an check pointers, define a working process for notifications to be treated.
 - [x] add notification as well to sqldb for statuses, rebuil work wiht DB, DB used for notification an tracking, checkpointers to do HIL.
-- [ ] add interuption after notification node.
+- [x] add interuption after notification node.
-- [ ] notification_processor.py check for new triggers, load check point with current state.
+- [x] notification_processor.py check for new triggers, load check point with current state.
+- [ ] ISSUE: fix issue with empty check pointers
 - [ ] notification_processor.py update state according with human feedback, update reflection, resume execution.
 - [ ] define which functions can be used for mails which were notified - calendar schedule, draft an answer, delete mail, forwared mail.
 - [ ] define reflection persitence and functionality, and UI to interact with it (TG, WEB).